togakangaroo/ApprovalTests.BetterPdfVerification/README.md

 ## Notes

 * This library uses [PdfSharp](http://pdfsharp.com/PDFsharp/) to normalize as much as possible to known values.
-[Unfortunately, it cannot do so for the ID](http://forum.pdfsharp.net/viewtopic.php?f=2&t=2656&p=7644#p7644)
+[Unfortunately, it cannot do so for the ID](http://forum.pdfsharp.net/viewtopic.php?f=2&t=2656&p=7644#p7644) [nor timezone offsets](//https://pdfsharp.codeplex.com/workitem/16846)